After Your Hearing

 Final steps

 Sometimes, IRCC asks to interview you.
 They may want you to confirm facts or send them more information.
-Once IRCC has what they need, you will likely find out your PR status at a final interview.
+Once IRCC has what they need, you could also obtain your PR status at a final interview.

 Protect Your Refugee Status